Yarowit/Yarowit/README.md

 ## Hi there 👋

-I am a student of Algorithmic Computer Science at Wroclaw University of Science and Technology
+I am a student of masters degree of Algorithmic Computer Science at Wroclaw University of Science and Technology

+I currently posess an engineers degree in computer science.
+My engineers thesis can be seen [here](https://github.com/Yarowit/Engineers-Thesis).

 Here are the projects and subjects I have worked on during my studies: